 Preparation and Application

-It is always recommended, regardless of sealer type, to apply with a Lambs Wool Applicator or for finer detail areas, a brush.
-Never use a paint roller as this will apply the sealer too thick and push it around the area.
-A Lambs wool applicator will apply the sealer far more evenly and allows the pavers to suck the sealer up and absorb it.
+Regardless of the type of sealant you choose, it’s recommended to apply it with a Lambs Wool Applicator or, for detailed areas, a brush.
+Avoid using a paint roller, as it can apply the sealant too thickly and push it around the area.
+A Lambs wool applicator ensures even distribution and allows the pavers to absorb the sealant effectively.

-Before undertaking the whole area, test the sealer on a left over paver or on an inconspicuous area.
-Once satisfied with the results the whole area can be undertaken.
-Most sealers will require a minimum of at least 2 coats, which is generally allowed for in the coverage estimates.
-As a general rule, you will get 4-5m2 per litre of sealer with 2 coats depending on the porosity of the surface.
-Most sealers have a re-coat time of approximately 8 hours.
-It is recommended not to undertake any sealing during the heat of the day, on days where rain is forecast, or when the surface temperature is greater the 30 degrees.
-The best time would be a dry day, first thing in the morning when the temperature is cool and the space is shaded.
-The second coat can then be applied at the end of the day, or the following morning.
+Before applying the sealant to the entire area, it’s essential to conduct a test on a leftover paver or an inconspicuous area.
+Once you are satisfied with the results, you can proceed to seal the entire area.
+Most sealants require a minimum of two coats, which is generally accounted for in the coverage estimates.
+As a general rule, you can expect to cover 4-5m2 per liter of sealant with two coats, depending on the porosity of the surface.
+The majority of sealants have a re-coat time of approximately 8 hours.
+It’s advisable to avoid sealing during the hottest part of the day, on rainy days, or when the surface temperature exceeds 30 degrees Celsius.
+The best time for application is on a dry day, preferably in the morning when the temperature is cool and the area is shaded.
+The second coat can be applied either at the end of the day or the following morning.

-• Surface cleaner (dependant upon type and severity of soiling)
+- Surface cleaner suitable for the type and severity of soiling

-In most cases, sealing is as simple as painting a wall.
-The keys to any successful sealing job is quite simply: make sure the area is clean and dust free, apply with the appropriate applicator, complete at least 2 coats (apply each coat at 90 degrees to the previous coat).
+In most cases, sealing pavers is a straightforward process similar to painting a wall.
+The keys to a successful sealing job are to ensure the area is clean and free from dust, apply the sealant with the appropriate applicator, and complete at least two coats, applying each coat at a 90-degree angle to the previous coat.